makandra/geordi/README.md

 - `[--postgres=PORT_OR_SOCKET]`: Use Postgres port or socket
 - `[--mysql=PORT_OR_SOCKET]`: Use MySQL/MariaDB port or socket

 ### `geordi dump [TARGET]`
 Handle (remote) database dumps.

-If you are using multiple databases per environment, pass the database name like this:

-    geordi dump -d primary

-Loading a dump into one of multiple local databases is not supported yet.

-When called with the `--load` option, sources the specified dump into the development database.

 `geordi dump` (without arguments) dumps the development database with `dumple`.